 Gandalf the Grey said it best: “Hobbits really are amazing creatures.”
 This September 22, celebrate National Hobbit Day by recognizing J.R.R.
 Tolkien’s most lovable and heroic characters.
-Shy, yet capable of great courage; reluctant to leave their homes, yet thirsty for adventure; quiet and peaceful, yet eager to host parties, Hobbits have endeared generations with their affable complexities.
-This Fall, enjoy one of Tolkien’s classic written works, and let your imagination take you on an adventure alongside Frodo and Bilbo Baggins.
-Just remember: “home is behind, the world ahead” – J.R.R.
-Tolkien.
+Hobbits are shy, yet capable of great courage; reluctant to leave their homes, yet thirsty for adventure; quiet and peaceful, yet eager to host parties.
+With such wonderful characteristics, Hobbits have endeared generations with their affable complexities.
+(Here’s some Hobbit trivia: Tolkien envisioned these small people as a separate race, like the Elves and the Dwarfs.
+Therefore, Hobbit is always capitalized.)

-National Hobbit Day - History
+Hobbit Day timeline

 On September 21, 1937, J.R.R.
 Tolkien’s classic, "The Hobbit: There and Back Again," was published.
 It opened to widespread critical acclaim.

-National Hobbit Day Activities
+Hobbit Day Activities

 Have a feast

 Give a few gifts

 Go on an adventure

-5 Amazing Facts About The Film "The Hobbit"
+5 Film-making Magic Facts About "The Hobbit"

 It used an entire country’s paint supply

-The Hobbit crew used up all of the gold paint in New Zealand when creating Smaug's lair.
-They had to order more and get it flown in from Germany.
+"The Hobbit" crew used up all of the gold paint in New Zealand when creating Smaug's lair.
+Later, they had to order more paint and get it flown in from Germany.

 It has the longest film battle in history

 "The Battle of The Five Armies" holds the world record for the longest fight sequence in a film, at 45 minutes in the theatrical version.

 It was a "hairy" business

 A seven-year-old girl’s roar is pretty terrifying

 The film broke more than box office records

 During a midnight screening in Sao Paulo, Brazil, one of the cinema's speakers broke after Smaug's first roar.

-Why We Love National Hobbit Day
+Why We Love Hobbit Day

-B. Hobbits are as loyal as they come
+Hobbits are loyal

-No matter the challenges that befell its characters, The Hobbit always stayed true to its main theme – friendship.
-Through every turn, every test, and every trial, hobbits remain steadfast in their love and loyalty to one another.
+No matter the challenges that befall its characters, "The Hobbit" always stays true to its main theme – friendship.
+Through every turn, every test and every trial, Hobbits remain steadfast in their love and loyalty to one another.

-The Hobbit is a classic story about good versus evil.
-While those who fight for good certainly experience struggles and loss, their faith that good will triumph never waivers, and in the end, they are victorious.
+"The Hobbit" is a classic story about good versus evil.
+While those who fight for good certainly experience struggles and loss, their faith that good will triumph never waivers and, in the end, the Hobbits are victorious!